Accelerating lensed quasar discovery and modeling with physics-informed variational autoencoders: Results and discussion

 We conduct further examination using a supplementary dataset containing confirmed lensed quasars provided by the GLQD \citep{1992Gemin..36....1M,1995MNRAS.274L..25J,2003AJ....126..666I,2004PASJ...56..399O,2007AJ....133..214M,2008AJ....135..520O,2008AJ....135..496I,2008MNRAS.387..741J,2012AJ....143..119I,2015MNRAS.448.1446A,2016MNRAS.456.1595M,2018MNRAS.475.2086A,2018MNRAS.477L..70W,2018MNRAS.480.1163S,2018MNRAS.479.5060L,2019MNRAS.483.4242L,2019arXiv191208977K,2020A&A...636A..87C,2020MNRAS.494.3491L,2021MNRAS.502.1487J,2023MNRAS.520.3305L}.

 HSC images are accessible for 22 of the 220 lenses cataloged in the database (see Figure~\ref{fig:CLemon_test}).
 To evaluate the completeness and purity of our classifier, we combine these confirmed lenses with a sample of contaminants outlined in Section~\ref{sec:hsc_data}, consisting of galaxies, stars, and quasars.
 The non-lensed sources are anticipated to vastly outnumber the lens population by several thousand.
 Consequently, our model successfully identifies 16 of the known lensed quasars, resulting in a TPR (or completeness) of 73\% and an FPR of 5\%.
 Furthermore, we determine that the classifier achieves a purity\footnote{ Assuming the proportion of lens systems to other sources in the Universe is approximately $\rm S=10^{-3}$, or 1 lens per 1000 objects, we express purity as $\rm AP = TPR \times S / (TPR \times S + FPR \times (1-S))$. } of $\approx 1$\% in detecting lens candidates.
+There are several possible reasons why VariLens did not recover these known lensed quasars.
+In the case of COS5921+0638, the multiple images of the quasars are too faint to be detected by eyes unless the lens galaxy light is removed.
+Similarly, for SDSSJ1458-0202 and B1600+434, the quasar counterimages are also not easily visible.
+In the case of SDSSJ1452+4224, the colors of the quasar images appear slightly different, possibly due to reddening caused by dust in the foreground galaxy.
+Factors like this, among others, may influence the performance of our model.
+For KIDS1042+0023 and J1359+0128 the reasons behind the network's failure to detect them are less clear.
+Further investigation is needed to better understand the network's behavior, possibly using explainable artificial intelligence tools \citep[e.g.,][]{2016arXiv161002391S,2013arXiv1312.6034S,2017arXiv170301365S}.

 The VariLens classifier discussed in Section~\ref{sec:classifier} demonstrates outstanding performance on the test dataset, with almost perfect AUROC and low FPR.
 Despite this, the classifier encounters difficulties in generalizing to real-world data, as indicated by the numerous spurious sources detected by the network.
 This limitation significantly increases the time required for the necessary visual inspection of lens candidates during later stages.
 A promising approach to mitigate this issue is probably to combine multiple networks with diverse architectures through model averaging, which could greatly reduce the number of candidates while maintaining high completeness \citep[e.g.,][]{2023A&A...678A.103A,2023arXiv230603136C,2024MNRAS.533..525M}.